canonical/is-charms-contributing-guide/CONTRIBUTING.md

 will be running in production, catching any issues related to mismatched Python versions.

+## Repository Setup

+The repositories that store the source code for the charms are critical to the ongoing development of our charms.
+They also enforce team policies around code review and ensure business continuity.
+If the repository is setup poorly. it exposes our team and Canonical to operational risks.

+- GitHub should be used for charm source code and issue tracking.
+- The repository should be publicly accessible.
+- The `is-charms` team is added as maintainers.
+- Management and director of the team that owns the charm is added as admins on the repository.
+- Branches are auto-deleted after merging.
+- The only option for merging PRs is using a squash commit.
+- The default branch is called `main`.
+- The default branch is protected and can only be changed using PRs.
+- The number of approvers for PRs is 2.
+- Approvals reset on any new commits.

+The above configuration ensures our team processes around changes are enforced and provdes access to the repository even if some team members are unavailable.

 ## Test Structure

 Tests that are difficult to understand are of lower value because if they fail